Roman Empire Terracotta Juglet | Flared-Rim Domestic Vessel | Circa 1st–3rd Century CE

 Cultural Significance

-Juglets such as this were used to store and dispense oils, perfumes, or other precious liquids in Roman households.
-Their refined design reflects the Roman approach to daily life, where functionality was combined with aesthetic consideration.
-As a domestic artifact, it provides insight into both the practical needs and artistic values of Roman society.
+Juglets such as this were commonly used to store and dispense oils, perfumes, and other valuable liquids in Roman households.
+Their refined design reflects the Roman approach to everyday objects, where functionality was often paired with aesthetic consideration.
+As a domestic artifact, it offers insight into the practical routines and artistic sensibilities of Roman society.

 Condition

-The juglet is well-preserved, retaining its structural integrity.
-Minor wear and a natural patina add authenticity and highlight its long history.
+The juglet is well-preserved and retains its structural integrity.
+Minor wear and a natural patina are consistent with its age and contribute to its authenticity.

 Height: 3 in